ChatGPT Resume Workflow: From Old to ATS-Ready

 4. For each bullet, ask for 3 variants with different lead verbs.
 Pick the one that sounds most like you, not the one that sounds most “executive.”

-5. Run the final draft through an ATS checker (Jobscan, Resume Worded, or the JD’s own portal preview).
-Adjust until match rate is reasonable — chasing 95% is a trap; 70-80% is the realistic target.
+5. Run the final draft through an ATS checker (Jobscan, Resume Worded, or Teal).
+Adjust until the match is reasonable.
+Jobscan itself recommends roughly 75-80% (as of June 2026); chasing 95-100% is a trap that signals keyword stuffing to the human reviewer.

-6. Final human pass: read aloud.
+6. Final human pass: read it aloud.
 Anywhere you cringe, rewrite.
 The model cannot hear your voice.

 Prompt patterns that work